s-zeid/mla-simple/README.md

   Works Cited page.
 * Re-enables two spaces after periods.
 * Uses the correct 12 point font size.
-* Includes and uses a BibTeX style called "mla-new" by Patrick W Daly.
+* Includes and uses a BibTeX style called "mla-new" by Patrick W. Daly.
 * Fixes the above BibTeX style to use proper formatting for URLs.

 Other features of MLA Simple include: